pkijania/Calculator/README.md

 # Calculator
-Calculator designed to search for a device with a specific power.
+Calculator designed to search for a device with a specific power based on provided information.